Term: 1-Semester Postgraduate Certificate

 This intense concentration provides an unprecedented foundation, which prepares graduates for a successful career in publishing and related fields.

-The Creative Book Publishing Program is an intensive two-semester program delivered in one semester, from approximately April 27 to August 14, 2015.
+The Creative Book Publishing Program is an intensive two-semester program delivered in one semester, from May 4 to August 21, 2015.

 All the basics of publishing are taught and discussed.
 In addition there are electives and specializations for further education and experience.